ilg-physics-ucsb/physics6-manual/6BL/OhmsLaw/OhmsLaw.md

 :::
 :::

-To determine the value a single resistor that can be used to replace several resistors connected in series we need to find the **equivalent resistance** for series elements.

-The equation to determine the equivalent resistance of a network of series resistors is:
+Your results should indicate that the resistances of resistors in series add linearly.
+Therefore, the equation to for **equivalent resistance** of a network of series resistors is:

 $$R_{Total} = R_{1} + R_{2} + R_{3}...$$

 ## PART 4: PARALLEL CIRCUITS

-You’ve now been familiarized with the relationship between current, voltage and resistance for a single resistor.
+You are now familiar with the relationships among current, voltage and resistance for a single resistor, and with the way resistors behave when you connect them in series.
 In a parallel configuration we have two or more elements connected to each other at both ends.
 A parallel configuration can be seen in Figure 4, in Exercise 5.
 Note that in circuits, any point connected by a wire is considered to be the same point.
 Ohm’s law applies to each resistor individually.

 **In parallel, the voltage across each resistors is the same.**

 ::: Exercise
-1. See  the circuit shown in Figure 3: Two resistors of resistance **R** $=2200\ \Omega$ in parallel are connected in series with the ammeter and connected to the 0–20 volt power supply.
+1. Examine the circuit shown in Figure 3: Two resistors of resistance **R** $=2200\ \Omega$ in parallel are connected in series with the ammeter and connected to the 0–20 volt power supply.
 The voltmeter is connected across the resistors to measure the voltage drop.
 The ammeter is in series with the circuit and measures total current in the circuit.

 In Figure 3, we put the resistors next to each other with common points at each end.
 The result is two separate paths for current to flow.
 For obvious reasons, this arrangement is referred to as parallel.